AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/video.md

 ## Avvio rapido: Video {#quick-start-videos}

 La seguente descrizione dettagliata del flusso di lavoro è stata progettata per aiutarti a iniziare rapidamente a usare i set di video adattivi in Dynamic Media.
-Dopo ogni passaggio sono presenti riferimenti incrociati alle intestazioni degli argomenti, dove è possibile trovare ulteriori informazioni.
+After each step is cross-references to topic headings where you can find more information.

 >[!NOTE]
 >